HarshKapadia2/networking/tls.md

 	<img src="files/img/tls/tls-12-client-finished.png" loading="lazy" />
 </p>

--   The handshake is complete.
-The application data is encrypted using the Private/Symmetric/Secret Key Cryptography cipher mentioned in the chosen cipher suite (Eg: AES) and both machines can now communicate with Confidentiality, Integrity and Authentication.
+-   The handshake is complete, with the [generation of two sets of symmetric keys](#need-for-two-sets-of-keys) from the Diffie-Hellman master secret.
+The application data is encrypted and MACed, and both machines can now communicate securely.

 ### Overview